-Note 23.
+Note 24.
 Events after the reporting period

-During the financial year the COVID-19 pandemic has had a significant impact upon the operations of the Company.
-Subsequent to balance date, a second wave of the COVID-19 pandemic has occurred within Victoria and other smaller isolated outbreaks in other parts of Australia.
-While the costs currently incurred by the Company in relation to COVID-19 are significant, the longer term impacts on the operations of the Company remain uncertain and cannot be quantified at this time.
+During the financial year the COVID-19 pandemic has had a significant impact on local and international economies.
+Subsequent to balance date, another wave of the COVID-19 pandemic has occurred within Victoria.
+While the short-term impact to the Company has been estimated when considering the going concern assumption in the preparation of the financial report, the longer term impacts of COVID-19 on the operations of the Company remain uncertain and cannot be quantified at this time.

-No other matter or circumstance has arisen since 30 June 2020 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2021 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.

-Uniting AgeWell Limited Directors' declaration 30 June 2020
+Uniting AgeWell Limited Directors' declaration 30 June 2021